kyma-project/community/concepts/observability-configurable-logging/02-agents.md

 Telegraf has a broad community, supports various input and outputs, and supports Kubernetes

 ### Metrics - VictoriaMetrics Agent
-The VictoriaMetrics project provides an agent that can receive metrics via different protocols and forward to a Prometheus compatible backend using the remote write protocol.
-The project claims to be more resource friendly than a full Prometheus instance.
+The VictoriaMetrics project provides an agent that can receive metrics using different protocols and forward them to a Prometheus-compatible backend using the remote write protocol.
+The project claims to be more resource-friendly than a full Prometheus instance.
 Their Kubernetes operator can consume Prometheus-Operator objects.
 ## Conclusion

 The `otel-collector` is the way to go because of the following reasons: